 Chapter 14: The Father’s Vision

-Even the Apostle John was awestruck by this incredible revelation.
+The Apostle John was awestruck by this incredible revelation.
 “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is” (verse 2).
-It is very difficult for any human being to grasp what God the Father is offering to humanity.
-We are destined to be spirit beings, just like the Father.
-God the Father will always be the Head of the Family.
-But just as physical children share the characteristics and nature of their parents, we will share God the Father’s divine nature and spirit form.
+We are destined to be spirit beings, just like the Father!
+God the Father will always be the Head of the Family—and just as physical children share the characteristics and nature of their parents, we will share God the Father’s divine nature and spirit form.

-How well do we grasp this extraordinary future?
+How well do we grasp our extraordinary future?
+It is difficult for any human being to fathom what God the Father is offering to humanity.
 The Father desires to deepen our vision and understanding of His family government.
-This will only happen when we have a childlike attitude toward Him.
+For Him to be able to do that, we need a childlike attitude toward Him.

 “And every man that hath this hope in him purifieth himself, even as he is pure” (verse 3).
 This verse has great depth.
 We will not be motivated to change our evil human nature to God’s nature without this hope.
 We will not be able to face and conquer our God-given tests!
 John is telling us that if we have this hope in us, we will change.
 And there can be no change if this hope is absent.
-Getting the key of David vision deeply into our minds is the great source of hope for us.
-The key of David vision is filled with hope.
-All too often, people bog down in their trials.
-When we have the hope of the key of David vision in us, no trial can stop us.
-The main job of the Philadelphia ministry is to fill the lives of God’s people with hope!
-The key of David vision is that hope.

-Christ—The Everlasting Father
+Christ—the Everlasting Father

 Let me repeat two of the most incredible verses in the Bible: “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the Lord of hosts will perform this” (Isaiah 9:6-7).
-This states that the growth of God’s government will be without end.
-In other words, the throne of David will expand eternally.

 God the Father, rich in mercy, planned to give Jesus Christ as a Savior to a failed humanity.
 This shows the depth of the Father’s love for man (John 3:16).
 When Jesus Christ walked the Earth, He was God’s only begotten Son.
 He was the only Son who could make it possible for the Father to have many more sons.
-These verses in Isaiah show that God has placed His government upon Christ’s shoulder.
-The primary spiritual issue for all humanity is God’s government—God’s family government.
 God gave the world His Son.
 That means family.
-With His Son He established His government.
-It is the same government that rules God’s true Church today.
-That same government will rule the Earth and then eventually the universe.
-When we talk about the true gospel, we are talking about God’s royal Family, which administers God’s government forever.

 Jesus Christ has many names: “Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.”
 One of His names is the everlasting Father.
 Jesus Christ is a type of God the Father.

-At the time of the new Jerusalem, the whole God Family will be ruling from the throne of David.
-There will be one throne for the entire Family.
 Think about how much history and prophecy is carried in the name throne of David.
 This incredible knowledge reveals how God and Christ create their royal Family.
 It all began with one begotten Son—Jesus Christ.
 All humanity would have lived in vain if Christ had failed.
 As humans change into spirit, we will never forget how God worked out His plan of salvation.
-We will always remember that God was able to change sinful flesh into immortal God.
+We will always remember that God was able to convert sinful flesh into immortal God.

 We must develop real faith to finish this process God has begun in us.
 We are going to need real faith in the key of David vision to make it through the tough times just ahead, the time of Satan’s greatest wrath.